Latex Fetish

 From vulcanisation to the mackintosh

 An erotic appreciation of rubber and latex tracks the industrial history of the material itself.
-In 1824 the Scottish chemist Charles Macintosh patented a rubber-coated waterproof fabric, giving the "mackintosh" raincoat its name; such rubberised garments soon attracted a fetishistic following.
+In 1824 the Scottish chemist Charles Macintosh patented a rubber-coated waterproof fabric, giving the "mackintosh" raincoat its name, and such rubberised garments soon attracted a fetishistic following.
 The decisive technical leap came when Charles Goodyear patented vulcanisation on 15 June 1844 (U.S. Patent 3,633), a sulphur-and-heat process that made rubber durable, flexible and mass-producible.
 By the 1850s rubber clothing had become briefly fashionable among the wealthy before falling out of favour by the 1890s.

 Clinical lineage